-Canonical attended its first SIGGRAPH event, which was a significant step in working more closely with the VFX and Media & Entertainment community.
-We have built a dedicated team to support Linux in this industry and SIGGRAPH was instrumental for us to have one on one conversations with ISVs, studios, and artists to know what we need to do next.
+Canonical attended its first SIGGRAPH event, a significant step in working more closely with the VFX Media & Entertainment community.
+We have built a dedicated team to support Linux in this industry and SIGGRAPH was instrumental for us to have one on one conversations with ISVs, studios, and artists.

 Highlights from the Linux in VFX Report

 “Ubuntu is an excellent Linux distribution with many compelling benefits, so a secondary recommendation is that in the longer term all software vendors should consider providing equal support for both RHEL and Ubuntu,” says the report.
-Rocky and Alma were also recommended because of the speed of migration, but Ubuntu is a strong contender particularly because we offer 10 years of support, which surpasses all of the community distros that were recommended.
+Rocky and Alma were also recommended because of the speed of migration, but Ubuntu is a strong contender particularly due to our 10-year standardized support offering, surpassing other recommended community distros.

-Check out the 2021 usage and 2022 plans from the community from the Studio Platform Survey Report:
+Below are 2021 usage and 2022 plans for the community from the Studio Platform Survey Report: